 Hermit Thrush On The Hunt At Rosetta McClain Gardens

-Bob and I are never disappointed when we visit Rosetta McClain Gardens in Scarborough.
+Bob and I are never disappointed when we visit Rosetta McClain Gardens in Scarborough, Ontario, Canada.
 Serving as an enticing spot for migrating birds to pause and rest after crossing Lake Ontario, the Gardens usually are home to a variety of warblers and other songbirds, if for only brief periods of time.
-Many birdwatchers frequent the park to observe the hawks that soar over the Scarborough Bluffs upon which the Gardens are located.
-On one of our trips to the Gardens this spring, we were lucky enough to catch up with a couple of Hermit Thrushes (Catharus guttata).
+On one of our trips to the Gardens one spring, we were lucky enough to catch up with a couple of Hermit Thrushes.
 Read more

 Bank Swallows Building Nests In The Scarborough Bluffs

-After having discovered the Cliff Swallows that nest at the lakeshore in downtown Toronto, Bob and I were pleasantly surprised to find another colony of swallows that inhabit a section of the Scarborough Bluffs.
-These Bank Swallows (Riparia riparia) were found just below the rim of the high, steep banks of the escarpment that stretches along Lake Ontario’s shoreline in the vicinity of Rosetta McClain Gardens.
+Bob and I were pleasantly surprised to find a colony of bank swallows that inhabit a section of the Scarborough Bluffs, in Toronto, Ontario, Canada.
+These bank swallows nest just below the rim of the high, steep banks of the escarpment that stretches along Lake Ontario’s shoreline in the vicinity of Rosetta McClain Gardens.
 Read more

 Tennessee Warbler In My Toronto Backyard